joelouthan/theologic.us/content/posts/family-devos-mark/2012-08-02-devotions-mark-1-9-11-god-is-three-in-one-not-three.md

 ---
-title: ✅Mark 1:9-11 God is Three in One Not Three
+title: 🏠Mark 1:9-11 God is Three in One Not Three
 author: Joseph Louthan
 date: 2012-08-02
 url: /family-devotions/2012-08-02-family-devotions-mark/